patmorin/arraylayout/README.md

 ## Reproducible Computational Results

-This work is in the proccess of earning a [Reproducible Computational Result](http://jea.acm.org/rcr_initiative.cfm) certificate from the [ACM Journal of Experimental Algorithmics](http://jea.acm.org/).
+This work is in the process of earning a [Reproducible Computational Result](http://jea.acm.org/rcr_initiative.cfm) certificate from the [ACM Journal of Experimental Algorithmics](http://jea.acm.org/).
 To achieve this, we have developed scripts that allow anyone with a